Ambassador Francis Rooney represents Florida’s 19th Congressional District in the United States House of Representatives.

-He and his wife, Kathleen, live in Southwest Florida and have three children: Larry, married to Porscha; Michael; and Kathleen, one grandson, Beckett, and one granddaughter, Bergen.
+He and his wife Kathleen live in Southwest Florida and have three children: Larry, married to Porscha; Michael, married to Frances; and Kathleen, married to Rob; one grandson, Beckett; and one granddaughter, Bergen.